 - Featured image: click to toggle this switch on for a specific image to be featured when your page is shared on social media.
 Click Upload to select an image from your computer or Browse images to select an image from your file manager.

 Click Advanced Options to customized more settings for your page.
-Note that these settings are not required to publish your page.
+These settings are not required to publish your page.

 - Expire page on a specific date: select the checkbox to schedule your page to expire and redirect on a specific date.